Gradient Accumulation in PyTorch

 might find this tutorial useful.

-2. What is graident accumulation
+2. What is gradient accumulation

 When training a neural network, we usually divide our data in mini-batches and go through them one by one.
 The network predicts batch labels, which are used to compute the loss with respect to the actual targets.
 Next, we perform backward pass to compute gradients and update model weights in the direction of those gradients.

-# loop through the batches
+# loop through batches

 for (inputs, labels) in data_loader: